geddegda/bin_collection_dates/README.md

 * Policies can be challenging to figure out, give broad permissions to your policy statements e.g. to manage all-resources in tenancy and work your way up towards least privilege
 * Just read the OCI SDK Python documentation on the classes, methods you are going to use, it will save you time :>
 * There is a need to execute fn invoke to build your application, it is not ideal and it takes time to go through the process everytime.
 I am pretty sure there is a way to speed up the process, if you know let me know.
+* You can pass ENV variables to your functions if you use allKeyValuesString, you can pass them from the "manage configuration" tab in your function on the OCI console, I have not found much documentation about it and only one blog on the net mentionning it.
+You will see in my code the keyword in question.